DeeKahy/OtterDocs/docs/Applications/Pterodactyl.md

 !!! note

     At OtterHosting, we have made a few enhancements to Pterodactyl to make it easier to use.
 These include a plugin installer and a modpack installer.
-These modifications are not available in the standard version of Pterodactyl.
+These modifications are not available in the standard version of Pterodactyl, but can be added if you want to do the work.

 ## [Updating the panel (click me)](https://pterodactyl.io/panel/1.0/updating.html)